Planning, listed building and other applications - having your say

 - state the application number and site address

-Comments that contain obviously personal, discriminatory (including racist, sexist, ageist, etc, language), defamatory, libellous (false or unfair statements that are likely to damage the reputation of a person or organisation), or derogatory material will be redacted (i.e. not published).
+Comments that contain obviously personal, discriminatory (including racist, sexist, ageist language), defamatory, libellous (false or unfair statements that are likely to damage the reputation of a person or organisation), or derogatory material will be redacted (not published).
 Similarly swear words and the use of other obviously offensive terms will also be redacted.
 This also applies to photos that include images of people or any personal details.
 In extreme circumstances your comment will be returned to you and / or will be totally disregarded.

 However, where it is not obvious that a comment or statement is derogatory, discriminatory, personal, defamatory or libellous there will sometimes be differences in opinion between individuals, parties and organisations as to whether comments/statements are such.
 In these instances it is not the role of Planning Services to make the decision whether a comment or statement is personal, discriminatory, defamatory, libellous, derogatory or offensive: therefore, if we receive a complaint that someone considers a comment or statement to be as such then that comment will be redacted.
 Interested parties will still be able to visit the Council’s Gateway and ask to view a paper copy of the original representation.

-If we receive complaints about comments or statements which have been made in relation to documents submitted by any party as part of an appeal, TWBC will follow any action taken by the Planning Inspectorate, which is the final arbiter of planning decisions in the country.
+If we receive complaints about comments or statements which have been made in relation to documents submitted by any party as part of an appeal, the Council will follow any action taken by the Planning Inspectorate, which is the final arbiter of planning decisions in the country.

 What can you comment on?

-When assessing an application we have a legal duty to consider all material planning matters and relevant planning policies (including national policy, Local Plan policies and approved Supplementary Planning Document, Development Plan Documents etc.).
+When assessing an application we have a legal duty to consider all material planning matters and relevant planning policies (including but not limited to national policy, Local Plan policies and approved Supplementary Planning Document, Development Plan Documents).